-Estimate cost based on your location, roof, power usage and local pricing
+Solar power system cost based on your location, roof, power usage, and current local offers.

 Our database of sunshine at every weather location, and the electric rates charged by every utility allows us to calculate from your location and power bill how many solar panels you need.
 We then show current offers from local solar companies for that system size.